In This Article

 No, most insurance plans won’t cover at-home heavy metal tests.

 All of the tests in our list involve the same basic steps.
 First, you order your test, then collect a sample.
 Next, return your sample to the company, and finally, wait for your results.
-The main difference is the type of sample the tests will require—either blood, hair, or urine.
+The main difference is the type of sample the tests require— blood, hair, or urine.

 Medicare will not cover most at-home heavy metal tests.

-Most heavy metal test kits are priced between $50 to $100, with the exception of ZRT Laboratory’s.
+Most heavy metal test kits, except for ZRT Laboratory's, are priced between $50 to $100.
 ZRT’s test kit is slightly more expensive at $159.99.

 Know Your DNA Reviews